bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 ## A Server's type

-Back to that second error.
+We will try to understand where that `ToJSON` requirement came from but first we're going to focus on the typed hole.
 I think asking GHCi what the type of `serve` is when partially applied with a `Proxy UsersAPI` is instructive here.

 ```
  > :t serve (Proxy @UsersAPI)